Koha-Community/Koha/README.txt

 1c. export LOG_DIR=/opt/koha/log
 1d. perl Makefile.PL PREFIX=/opt/koha

-You can change most of the defaults in a similar way, such as MYSQL_HOST.
+You can change most of the defaults in a similar way, such as DB_HOST.
 For full instructions on how to override the default settings, run perldoc rewrite-config.PL